 Worse yet, as I had written to Jay, there were no American women who seemed interested in the awkward waltz of starting a relationship.
 My dance card was empty; horniness reinforced loneliness.

 Then there was my prospective assignment, which seemed strange and daunting.
 What did a liberal arts major from Illinois know about construction financing in rural Africa?
 A few weeks spent scrambling on rooftops and laying culverts weren’t going to make me a Third World finance expert.
 The personal element was unnerving too, for it spoke to my own weakness and fears.
 If I were hours away from the nearest coterie of volunteers, wouldn’t that exacerbate my loneliness?
-Why did it seem inconceivable that I would make friends with the Liberians from Karnplay?
+Why did it seem inconceivable that I could make friends with the Liberians from Karnplay?
 Was it some sort of racism, or the realization that maybe I didn’t have what it took?
-Welling up from just beneath the surface of my consciousness, a place I rarely liked to probe, was the uneasy feeling that I didn’t have the right stuff – the patience, guts or desire – to stick it out.
+Welling up from just beneath the surface of my consciousness, a place I rarely liked to probe, was the uneasy feeling that I didn’t have the right stuff – the patience, the guts, the desire – to stick it out.
 So there it was, finally, staring back at me, like a drunk’s image in a mirror – my old bete noir: lack of resolve.
 I had the courage and drive to start things; I just couldn’t finish them.
 The two years ahead loomed like mountains seen from foothills.

 Compounding all this anxiety was a parallel sense of alienation, akin to homesickness.
 While we drifted in this quiet backwater, critical events (anti-war and civil rights demonstrations) were unfolding back home, thousands of miles away.
 I was starting to feel trapped by lassitude and irrelevance.